-As Phoenix injury attorneys, we at Cullan & Cullan are here to deliver quality legal counsel if you or someone you love has suffered a spinal cord injury.
-Because our firm has four attorneys who also have medical degrees and degrees in anatomy, engineering, and obstetrics, we understand the legal and medical implications of spine injuries.
+As Phoenix spine injury attorneys, we at Cullan & Cullan are here to deliver quality legal counsel if you or someone you love has suffered paralysis.
+Because our firm has four attorneys who also have degrees in medicine, anatomy, engineering, and obstetrics, we understand the legal and medical implications of spine injuries.
 We know how to fight for fair compensation and will spare no effort in securing the best result possible.

 Spinal Cord Injuries in the U.S.

-The most common type of spinal cord injury is incomplete tetraplegia, or damage to the spinal cord that leaves victims with some motor and sensory function.
-These victims can typically feel but have little or no movement.
-Incomplete tetraplegia accounts for about 45% of all spinal cord injuries.
+The most common type of spinal cord injury is incomplete tetraplegia, accounting for 45% of all spine injuries.
+Incomplete tetraplegia leaves victims with some motor and sensory functions.
 Spinal cord injuries often result in partial paralysis of different parts of the body depending on the location and severity of the injury.

 Many different types of accidents can cause spinal cord injuries: